EricKeis/python-port-scanner/README.md

 1. Ensure you have Python installed on your system.
 You can download Python from [Python's official website](https://www.python.org/downloads/).

+2. If using linux, you need to ensure that you have the python3-tk package installed (GUI mode only) by running `sudo apt install python3-tk`(Debian) or the equivalent for your distro.

-2. Download the program files to your local machine.
+3. Download the program files to your local machine.

-3. Open your terminal or command prompt and navigate to the directory where you have saved the program files.
+4. Open your terminal or command prompt and navigate to the directory where you have saved the program files.

-4. Install the required Python libraries, if not already installed, by running the following command:
+5. Install the required Python libraries, if not already installed, by running the following command:

 pip install -r requirements.txt